All About the Official French Hotel Star Rating System & What It Means to You

 A small select group of exceptionally outstanding 5-star hotels receive an additional honor: the Palace designation.

-But when you're booking a room in Paris, what does the number of stars say about the experience you'll have in the hotel?
+But when you're booking a room in Paris, what does the number of stars say to you about the experience you'll have in the hotel?
 Should you even care how many stars a hotel has?

 Here's a quick overview about what you can tell about a Paris hotel based on the number of stars - and what you can't tell.

-The key thing to know about the French star system is that it awards points based almost 300 criteria related to hotel facilities, service, and accessibility/sustainable development commitment.
+The key thing to know about the French star system is that it awards points based on almost 300 criteria related to hotel facilities, service, and a commitment to accessibility/sustainable development.

 Some of the criteria, such as room size, set mandatory standards for each star level.
 Other criteria, such as having an onsite fitness center or private terrace, are optional.
 Still other criteria, such as whether a hotel's restaurant (if there is one) is air-conditioned may be mandatory or optional, based on the star level.
 So in short, it's complicated.

-Hotels are evaluated once every five years to ensure that their star rating is correct.
+Hotels are re-evaluated once every five years to ensure that their star rating is correct.

 If you're looking for cheap accommodations in Paris, you may be tempted to book a 1-star hotel.
 But be aware: cheap rates usually mean very small guest rooms (as small as 80 square feet - for example, 8' by 10'), shared bathrooms (or an en suite bathroom as small as 16 square feet - 4' by 4'), a staff that speaks only French, and very few amenities.

 You may also be relatively far from the more popular parts of the city.
 Most central Paris hotels close to major tourist attractions now have at least two, and usually three or more, stars.